 Heather’s principal teachers include Sarah Jeffrey and Richard Dorsey (Toronto Symphony), Peter Cooper (Colorado Symphony), and Charles Hamann (National Arts Centre Orchestra).
 She holds a Doctor of Musical Arts degree from the University of Toronto, a Master of Music from the University of Colorado, an Artist Diploma from the Glenn Gould School, and a Bachelor of Music from the University of Ottawa.

 Heather’s doctoral research explores the intersections between musicians’ health and music education.
 She has presented her research at numerous academic conferences including the International Double Reed Society, the International Symposium for Performance Science, the Performing Arts Medicine Association (PAMA), and the Australian Society for Performing Arts Healthcare.
-Her study on playing-related injuries in oboe players was recently published in Frontiers in Psychology, and was recognized with numerous awards including PAMA's Brandfonbrener Young Investigator Award third prize, U of T’s Three Minute Thesis (3MT) competition second prize, and multiple Ontario Graduate Scholarship (OGS) grants.
+She has published peer-reviewed papers on playing-related injuries in oboe players in International Journal of Music Education and Frontiers in Psychology.
+Her research has been recognized with numerous awards including PAMA's Brandfonbrener Young Investigator Award third prize, U of T’s Three Minute Thesis (3MT) competition second prize, and multiple Ontario Graduate Scholarship (OGS) grants.

 When not performing or teaching, Heather loves to ride her bicycle, rock climb, and teach and practice yoga.